 The industry panel helps the teachers connect the programme with the vibrant network of profit and non-profit organizations in the Gothenburg’s area.
 There has been a big push for internationalization in Gothenburg in recent years and the students in the programme from more than 25 countries can significantly contribute to that.

-What types of companies and organizations did you look for?
+What are the types of companies and organizations you are trying to connect students with?

 – We wanted to find the right mix of communication experts from a variety of business sectors, roles, and seniority levels to reflect the potential career opportunities available at the end of our program.
 For this reason, we reached out to both small consulting companies and large organizations, for profit and non-for profit, private and public, Davide Girardelli explains.

 Another factor that the teachers keep into consideration is the balance between alumni and not-alumni: it is good to have a dialogue with professional communicators who have an intimate knowledge of the master programme, but at the same time they want to hear the voice of those who may have a fresh look of what they are doing.